Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

 About Nuclei QEMU
 ===================

-Nuclei QEMU is developed based on QEMU version 8.0, supporting the machine features of Nuclei Demosoc and Evalsoc.
-In terms of extensions, it supports RVV 1.0, Nuclei DSP extension, ZC extension (RISC-V Code Size Reduction), Nuclei Xlcz extension, as well as features like the B extension, K extension, and Nuclei Nice instructions.
+Nuclei QEMU is now developed based on QEMU version 9.0, supporting the machine features of Nuclei Evalsoc.
+In terms of extensions, in addition to the official upstream support, it also supports the following non ratified and custom extensions implemented by Nuclei.

+  - **Xxldsp**: P 0.5.4 draft extension and Nuclei custom N1/N2/N3 extensions

+  - **Xxlcz**: Nuclei custom code size reduction extension

+  - **Nice & Vnice**: Nuclei custom Nice & Vnice extensions

+  - **Xxlvqmacc**: Nuclei custom vpu extension

+  - **Zilsd & Zclsd**: riscv-zilsd Release 1.0-rc1

 If you want to access the code of Nuclei QEMU, you can visit our opensource `Nuclei QEMU Github Repository <https://github.com/riscv-mcu/qemu/tree/nuclei/8.0>`_.